banek13/testtaskcasp/README.md

 RUN: ``` ansible-playbook playbook-testtask.yml ```

-Check: the same as for tasks 1 & 2
+CHECK: the same as for tasks 1 & 2

 ## Task 4: